Judge sets Aug. 14 trial date for Trump documents case

 The date set by Cannon falls in line with a defendant’s right to trial within 70 days of arraignment.
 As Trump’s team files motions that ignite new deadlines, the trial date will get pushed back.

-Cannon’s order comes after another by federal magistrate Judge Bruce Reinhart who sided with DOJ in ordering Trump to refrain from disclosing any evidence in the trial.
-The order also only allows Trump to view the classified discovery in the case under the supervision of his attorneys.
+Cannon’s order is the second in the case in as many days; federal Magistrate Judge Bruce Reinhart sided with the DOJ on Monday in ordering Trump to refrain from disclosing any evidence in the trial.
+His order also only allows Trump to view the classified discovery in the case under the supervision of his attorneys.

 Updated at 9:26 a.m.
 EDT.